 For Full terms and conditions please click here

-Once the heart of England's woollen industry, this charming Yorkshire market town is now home to some of the region's best-preserved Georgian and Victorian landmarks.
-Now, it's a child's heaven with Eureka! - the National Children's Museum.
+Once the heart of England's woollen industry, this charming Yorkshire market town is home to some of the region's best-preserved Georgian and Victorian landmarks.
+It's also heaven for children with Eureka! - the National Children's Museum.
 Nearby Holdsworth House Hotel and Restaurant recently featured in the BBC hit drama Last Tango in Halifax.

 Eureka!
 Children’s Museum Explore over 400 interactive exhibits at the award-winning National Children’s Museum.

 Halifax Gibbet, where thieves were beheaded until 1650, stands at the junction of Gibbet Street and Bedford Street North